How to Cache in Mobile Hybrid IoT Networks?: Baseline Strategy in Mobile Hybrid IoT Networks

-\begin{remark} The performance gain over the baseline approach basically comes from the fact that in our optimal cache allocation strategy, mobile nodes can further cache highly popular content objects, whose number of replicas is larger than the number of SBSs.
+\begin{remark} The performance gain over the baseline approach basically comes from the fact that in our order-optimal cache allocation strategy, mobile devices can further cache highly popular content objects, whose number of replicas is larger than the number of static FAPs.
 This finally leads to the performance improvement in terms of throughput--delay trade-off when $A_m^*+B_m^*=\omega\left(n^\delta\right)$. \end{remark}

-Note that for $\alpha\geq\frac{3}{2}$ (corresponding to the case where the use of SBSs is not beneficial), the objective function (\ref{cond1}) scales as $\frac{1}{\sqrt{n}}$ when the baseline strategy is used, which also exhibits the best throughput--delay trade-off in our mobile hybrid network from the result of Theorem \ref{tradeoff}.
+Note that for $\alpha\geq\frac{3}{2}$ (corresponding to the case where the use of FAPs is not beneficial), the objective function (\ref{cond1}) scales as $\frac{1}{\sqrt{n}}$ when the baseline strategy is used, which also exhibits the best throughput--delay trade-off in our network from the result of Theorem \ref{tradeoff}.